lse-my459/lse-my459.github.io/index.md

 * Recent overview talk on LLMs by Andrej Karpathy: <https://www.youtube.com/watch?v=zjkBMFhNj_g>
 * The Illustrated Transformer by Jay Alammar: <https://jalammar.github.io/illustrated-transformer/>

+*Seminar Materials:* See the Moodle page for your course (links above).

 ### References